yvelikova/axway-open-docs/content/en/docs/apigtw_install/install_analytics.md

 "linkTitle": "Install API Gateway Analytics", "weight":"24",
 "date": "2019-10-02",
-"description": "API Gateway Analytics is a server runtime and web-based console for analyzing and reporting on API use over extended periods of time"
+"description": "Analyze API use over extended periods of time."
 }

 API Gateway Analytics is a server runtime and web-based console for analyzing and reporting on API use over extended periods of time.
 For more details, see the [API Gateway Analytics User Guide](/bundle/APIGateway_77_AnalyticsUserGuide_allOS_en_HTML5/).